BYOINSEN

 Formosa Straits.
 At 2200, Cdr Charles E. Loughlin's USS QUEENFISH (SS-393), makes radar contact at 17,000 yards.
 The target is making about 17 knots and not zigzagging in foggy weather with visibility down to 200 yards.
 Based on her speed and small radar return, Loughlin takes the target to be a destroyer.

-Loughlin slows QUEENFISH to 4 knots as he swings her around to bring his stern tubes to bear.
-At about 2300, Loughlin fires four torpedoes from 1,200 yards using radar ranges and bearings.
-All four torpedoes hit the AWA MARU.
+Loughlin slows USS QUEENFISH to 4 knots and swings her around to bring her stern tubes to bear.
+At about 2330, Loughlin fires four torpedoes from 1,200 yards using radar ranges and bearings.
+All four torpedoes hit AWA MARU.
 She sinks in about two minutes in 200 feet of water at 24-41N, 119-12E.
-One hundred forty-eight crewmen and about 1900 passengers aboard are lost.
+1907 passengers and 148 crewmen are lost.

 2-3 April 1945: